 - An expanded product range – Streamline how you take on product lines.
 Then you can introduce more niche products at a lower cost.

 - Reduced costs – Free your product managers to spend time where it matters.
 Do this with PIM’s automation capabilities.
 Improve the quality of your data.
 Get distributors on your side as part of a quality supply chain.
 Potentially work to lower margins and support distribution partners.

 - Extension of the supply chain – PIM has low setup costs and easy functionality.
 This means distribution partners can seamlessly be added to routes to the market.

 - Shorter time to market – Rapidly take on new suppliers and products.
 Increase speed to market.
 You can also benefit from working with cost-effective suppliers and products.

-- A uniform customer experience – Ensure a personalized and consistent customer experience.
-Project a strong brand image and deliver up to date product data across all channels.
+- A consistent customer experience – Ensure a personalized and consistent customer experience.
+Project a strong brand image and deliver up-to-date product data across all channels.

 - An engaging customer journey – Utilise product visualization tools to increase engagement.
 Manage digital assets and combine them with your product data.

 - Controlled content distribution – Get greater control over which external parties receive product information.
 Provide varied product data through different sales channels.